Centre Plan Questions & Answers

-- be started within three years and completed within six years of the date of their approved development agreement; and
+- be started within three years and completed within eight years of the date of their approved development agreement; and

-- each project is also limited to one extension request, with a maximum of one extra year for commencement and two extra years for completion.
+- each project is also limited to one extension request, with a maximum of two years for commencement and two extra years for completion.

 - Minimum lot area of 743 square metres;